williamdemeo/cs644-fall2022/projects/Project1/README.md

 For this assignment, you also need to download the data file [wikipedia.dat](https://drive.google.com/file/d/1HGpInNzqDw4Bdr_F1LjZ-BVDTeubfAdJ/view?usp=sharing) (~133 MB).

-and place it in the `src/resources/wikipedia` folder of your project.
+and place it in the `src/main/resources/wikipedia` folder of your project.

+**Important**.
+The `wikipedia.dat` file must be located in the `src/main/resources/wikipedia` folder of your project, otherwise your code will not run without errors.

 In this assignment, you will get to know Spark by exploring full-text Wikipedia articles.
 Gauging how popular a programming language is important for companies judging